ellennickles/xphoto-s24/week13/README.md

 ### PART 3 • Prepare Presentation

-- Prepare a five (5)-min presentation about your project.
+- Prepare a four (4)-min presentation about your project.
 Feel free to include any questions to direct feedback after your presentation.
 - If your project is online, be prepared to share a link.
 - If your project is a physical object, please bring it to class.